hankhank10/findmyplane-client/readme.md

 1. Load Microsoft Flight Simulator 2020

-2. Run *client.exe* from the findmyplane-client directory
+2. Run *findmyplane-client.exe* from the findmyplane-client directory

 3. Once the client has connected to your simulator and the server it will provide you with a link and five digit ident code such as ABCDE